Goals and Priorities

 • Enforce the rights of people with disabilities to be free from abuse and neglect by monitoring and building relationships in facilities.

-• Enforce the rights of children with disabilities in the foster care system to ensure children with disabilities are living in the most integrated setting, free of abuse and neglect.
+• Enforce the rights of all children with disabilities in the foster care system to ensure children with disabilities are living in the most integrated setting, free of abuse and neglect.

 • Decriminalize disability and decrease abusive practices towards people with mental illness by law enforcement organizations.

-• Verify that representative payees across Oregon are appropriately using the financial benefits of Social Security beneficiaries through quality assurance monitoring and providing educational visits to ensure representatives payees fully understand their duties and responsibilities.
+• Verify that representative payees across Oregon are appropriately using the financial benefits of Social Security beneficiaries through quality assurance monitoring and providing educational visits to ensure representative payees fully understand their duties and responsibilities.

 Promote Self Determination